idelfonsog2/idelfonsog2.github.io/README.md

 # AWS Projects

-## Deploying Swift AWS Lambda on an M1 SoC
+## CI/CD Swift AWS Lambda on an M1 SoC

-> *Disclaimer: You will deploy the lambda using an AmazonLinux2 agent* 😅

 If you are a software developer that is experimenting with containers using macOS M1 and Docker (you know,  the whale 🐳 application).
 You are not the only one and there are people working and talking about it [Swift Vapor Discord Channel](https://discord.gg/txRsRAqJ)

+> *Disclaimer: You will deploy the lambda using an AmazonLinux2 agent as your work from your new M1 Pro* 😅

 I have been developing [Swift](https://www.swift.org) lambda intending to work with it more.
 I did this using the [AWS Serverless Application Model](https://docs.aws.amazon.com/serverless-application-model/index.html).
 I suggest readers get started with [Fabian's tutorial](https://fabianfett.dev/swift-on-aws-lambda-creating-your-first-http-endpoint).
 Then, progressively jump to GitHub's discussions.
 Lastly, there is the [documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/outputs-section-structure.html) and how to work with AWS CDK.